CU-ESIIL/climate_cube_math/docs/recipes/gridmet_variance_cube.md

 - [PRISM precipitation anomaly / z-score cube](prism_variance_cube.md) for
   high-resolution precipitation summaries.
 - [Sentinel-2 NDVI anomaly (z-score) cube](s2_ndvi_zcube.md) for vegetation
-  dynamics that can be compared against the GRIDMET cube with `v.correlation_cube`.
+  dynamics that can be compared against the GRIDMET cube with `xr.corr` or the rolling helpers in `cubedynamics.stats`. (`v.correlation_cube` will return once the streaming implementation is ready.)